oronymzy/tips/docs/usngGit.md

 - The detecting of changes was introduced to me by [an answer on Stack Overflow by Christoffer Hammarström](https://stackoverflow.com/questions/3882838/whats-an-easy-way-to-detect-modified-files-in-a-git-workspace/3882880#3882880).
 - The importance of starting a repository with a `README.md`, `LICENSE.md`, and `.gitignore` file was introduced to me by the default repository instructions on [GitHub](https://github.com/).
 - The listing of files in Git was introduced to me by [an answer on Stack Overflow by karlphillip](https://stackoverflow.com/questions/8533202/list-files-in-local-git-repo/8533413#8533413).
+- The renaming of a shortname of a remote was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes#_renaming_and_removing_remotes).
 - The setting of email and user name was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_your_identity).

 [^usngGit1]: https://github.com/erlang/otp/wiki/writing-good-commit-messages